useentropy/llmkit/README.md

 ## License

-LLMKit is distributed under the MIT License.
-See [LICENCE](llm-kit/tree/main/Licence.md) for details.
+LLMStackKit is distributed under the MIT License.
+See [LICENCE](llm-stack-kit/tree/main/Licence.md) for details.

 ## Contact

-If you have any questions or suggestions, feel free to reach out to us at <a href="mailto:useentropy@gmail.com" target="_new">useentropy@gmail.com</a>.
+If you have any questions or suggestions, feel free to reach out to us at <a href="mailto:useentropyai@gmail.com" target="_new">useentropy@gmail.com</a>.